pivotal-cf/pivotal-ui/docs/GetStarted.md

 1. Install [PUI React Tools](http://github.com/pivotal-cf/pui-react-tools).
    This set of tools includes an asset pipeline for including css and svg assets in your JavaScript.
-   Usage is somewhat complicated, [React Starter](http://github.com/pivotal-cf/react-starter) is a sample project with everything set up.
+   Usage is somewhat complicated, [PUI Starter](https://github.com/pivotal-cf/pui-starter) is a sample project with everything set up.

 1. Install Pivotal UI: